Redshift space three-point correlation function of IGM at $z<0.48$: Abstract

 \section{Abstract}

-The \lya\ forest decomposed into Voigt profile components (or "clouds") allow us to study clustering properties of the intergalactic medium and its dependence on various physical quantities.
-Here, we report the first detections of longitudinal three-point ($\zeta$) and reduced three-point (Q) correlations of low-$z$ (i.e $z<0.48$) \lya\ clouds over a scale of $r_\parallel\leq 4$ pMpc.
-We measure $\zeta = 6.9\pm 1.3$ and Q = 1.7$\pm$0.4 at a transverse separation of 1-2 pMpc.
-We show the amplitude of $\zeta$ increases with increasing H~{\sc i} column density (\NHI) while Q does not show any \NHI\ dependence.
-We find the radial profile of $\zeta$ to be different for high-$b$ (i.e $b>$40 \kms) and low-$b$ absorbers.
-About 84\% of the triplets contributing to $\zeta$ have nearby galaxies within a velocity separation of 500 \kms\ and a median impact parameter of 405 pkpc.
-The measured impact parameters are consistent with appreciable number of triplets not originating from individual galaxies but tracing the underlying galaxy distribution.
-Frequency of occurrence of high-$b$ absorbers in triplets ($\sim$88\%) is a factor $\sim3$ higher than that found among the full sample ($\sim$32\%).
-Using four different cosmological simulations, we quantify the effect of peculiar velocities, feedback effects and show that most of the observed trends can be broadly reproduced.
+The \lya\ forest decomposed into Voigt profile components allow us to study clustering properties of the intergalactic medium and its dependence on various physical quantities.
+Here, we report the first detections of probability excess of low-$z$ (i.e $z<0.48$) \lya\ absorber triplets over a scale of $r_\parallel\leq 8$ pMpc with a maximum amplitude of $8.76^{+1.96}_{-1.65}$ at a longitudinal separation of 1-2 pMpc. { We measure non-zero three-point correlation ($\zeta = 4.76^{+1.98}_{-1.67}$) only at this scale with reduced three-point correlation value of Q = $0.95^{+0.39}_{-0.38} $.
+The measured $\zeta$ shows an increasing trend with increasing H~{\sc i} column density (\NHI) while Q does not show any \NHI\ dependence.} About 88\% of the triplets contributing to $\zeta$ {(at $z\le 0.2$)} have nearby galaxies ({ whose distribution is known to be complete for 0.1 L$_*$ at $z <0.1$ and for L$_*$ at $z\sim0.25$ and within 20' to the quasar sightlines}) within a velocity separation of 500 \kms\ and a median impact parameter of 405 pkpc.
+The measured impact parameters are consistent with appreciable number of triplets at {$z\le 0.2$} not originating from individual galaxies but tracing the underlying galaxy distribution.
+Frequency of occurrence of high-$b$ absorbers in triplets ($\sim$85\%) is a factor $\sim3$ higher than that found among the full sample ($\sim$32\%) .
+Using four different cosmological simulations, we quantify the effect of peculiar velocities, feedback effects and show that most of the observed trends are broadly reproduced.
 However, $\zeta$ at small scales ($r_\parallel<1$ pMpc) and $b$-dependence of $\zeta$ in simulations are found inconsistent with the observations.
 This could either be related to the fact that none of these simulations reproduce the observed $b$-distribution and \NHI\ distribution for \NHI$>10^{14}$ cm$^{-2}$ self-consistently or to the widespread of signal-to-noise ratio in the observed data.